edriang/react-connect-context-hooks/README.md

     console.warn(`Count is: ${count}`);
 }

 ```

-As you can see, `useCounter` receives the same `options` object that the HOC, so you can pick what to select from the store.
+`useCounter` receives the same `options` object as the HOC, so you can select only what you need from the store.

-## Example Actions
+### Actions

-If you are familiar to `redux-thunk` then you will be familiar to actions here too.

-Actions are functions that receives a single `dispatch` parameter and returns a new function which will use the `dispatch` function to trigger some action.
+Actions are higher-order functions that receive a single `dispatch` parameter and must return a new function.
+You will use the `dispatch` function for triggering actions (similar to `redux-thunk` action creators).

-Note that the returned function can declare any number of arguments (even zero) and this is the function that will get selected when you use `actionSelectors` option.
+The returned function can declare any number of arguments (even zero); e.g.:

-Example of actions:

 ```js
 /// counterActions.ts